 Protecting your tongue during sleep using a night mouth guard.

-Standard & boil/bite athletic mouth guard: These guards are completely different than dental night guards.
+Standard and Boil & Bite athletic mouth guards (Completely different from dental night guards)

 These are the mouth guards used by persons who play sports.
-They are made from tough plastic and either cannot be adjusted or conform to your mouth by using hot water and manual manipulation.
+They are made from tough plastic and they either can’t be adjusted at all, or they conform to the shape of your mouth by using hot water and manual manipulation.
 They are available in most sports stores and are NOT recommended for wearing at night.

 These are made from a special kind of plastic that allows you to semi custom-fit them.
 They’re softened by hot water and then adjusted to fit your mouth.
 They are available in most CVS or Walgreens stores.

 These are made in a dental lab to fit your mouth.
 The dentist takes an impression of your teeth and then creates a model.
-The model is then sent to the lab for to make a guard taken from the model.
-You can also order online and take your own dental impression in the convenience of your own home.
+The model is then sent to a lab that makes a custom guard according to that model.
+You can also order one online and take your own dental impression in the convenience of your own home.
 Your dental impression is sent to the Sentinel dental lab using our convenient mail-order system.

 It is always best to consult a dentist before buying a night guard.
 They will help determine the best mouth guard for you, especially if your tongue biting is caused by seizure disorder.